 Genealogy Tip: Historical claims can be wrong—even when they make it into print in a newspaper, such as Kendall’s claim about his home being a former headquarters of George Washington.

 The Appleby home which George Washington did use as his headquarters stood on what is now Secor Road in Dobbs Ferry, New York.
-The WFAS radio station offices are now located on this site.

 There is a video interview with Mary Sudman Donovan, Ph.D., Village Historian of Dobbs Ferry, New York.
 See the interview on YouTube here: